Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Robust heterodimensional dynamics in generic one-parameter unfolding families: proof of Theorem

 \subsection{Unfolding saddle-focus heterodimensional cycles}

 Let us first deal with saddle-focus cycles, where the center-stable multipliers are nonreal and the center-unstable one is real, denoted by $\lambda e^{i\omega}$ and $\gamma$, respectively.
-In the coordinates \eqref{eq:intro:2}, we have $M^-_1=(0,y^-,0)$ and $M^+_2=(0,v^+,0)$ for some constants $y^-\neq 0$ and $v^+\neq 0$.
-The parameter $\mu$ enters the Taylor expansion of the transition map $F_{12}$ as

-where all coefficients $y^-,v^+,a_{ij}$ depend on $\mu$.
-For brevity, we denote below the continuations of hyperbolic objects (e.g. $O_{1,2}$ and the blenders) by the same letters and drop the term `continuation'. \begin{rem} In \citep{LT21}, the parameter is denoted by $\hat{\mu}$, which is written in the cross-form of $F_{12}$.
-When $r\geq 3$ (which is our case), it is the same as our $\mu$ defined above.
-See \citep[Section 6.1.2]{LT21} \end{rem}
+For brevity, we denote below the continuations of hyperbolic objects (e.g. $O_{1,2}$ and the blenders) by the same letters and drop the term `continuation'.